 - Demographic profiling uses data about age, gender, race, income, and education levels to predict voting behavior.

 - Geographic profiling looks at where people live, work, and vote to understand their voting behavior.

 - Psychographic profiling uses data about people’s personality traits, values, and interests to understand their voting behavior.

 What is Marketing data profiling?

 Marketing data profiling is the process of analyzing customer data to understand their buying habits and preferences better.
-This information can create targeted marketing campaigns that are more likely to resonate with individual customers.
+This information can create targeted marketing campaigns more likely to resonate with individual customers.
 Political data profiling is marketing data profiling explicitly focusing on understanding potential customers’ political leanings.